What is Ex-Dividend?

 Ex-dividend date represents the date on or after which a security is traded without a previously declared dividend or distribution.
 The security is said to trade ex-dividend up to the payment date of that dividend.
 The date is also called the “ex-date.”

 If an investor buys the stock on or after the ex-dividend date, they will not be eligible for the dividend payment.
 Any investor who bought the stock before the ex-date will be eligible for the dividend payment.

-- The ex-dividend date is when the stock starts trading without the value of the next dividend payment included with it.
+- The ex-dividend date is when the stock starts trading without the value of the previously declared dividend or distribution.

 - Any investors who purchase the stock or ETF before the ex-date is entitled to its dividend.

 - Other important dates include the record date, which is “T+1” of the ex-dividend date, the declaration date, and the payment date.

 What is a Dividend?